suztomo/gcloud-mcp/README.md

 - **Visual Studio Code:** Edit `.vscode/mcp.json` for a single project or your global user settings file for all projects.
 - **Gemini CLI (Manual Setup):** If not using extensions, edit `.gemini/settings.json` for a single project or `~/.gemini/settings.json` for all projects.

+## 🛠️ Local Development

+For more information regarding installing the repository locally, please see [development.md](doc/DEVELOPMENT.md)

 ## 🧰 Available MCP Tools

 This server exposes a single tool, `run_gcloud_command`, which executes a gcloud command.
 Some commands have been restricted from execution by the agent.
 See [denylist.md](doc/denylist.md) for more information.